 I upload my new version into my ThinApp repository making sure I create a new folder for it.
 I use the folder name 7-zip New in this example.
 The original package should be left untouched at this point.

-Once synched with my ThinApp repository, Horizon Application Manager automatically recognizes the new version of my 7-zip package and version 2.0 is now the active one.
+Once synched with my ThinApp repository, Horizon Workspace / Application Manager automatically recognizes the new version of my 7-zip package and version 2.0 is now the active one.
 If you are using streaming deployment, version 2.0 will be used next time the user launches the package.
 If you are using local deployment, version 2.0 will automatically be copied down to your clients.